rentalhost/burning-php/README.md

 ## Output Structure

 The output file is named by default `.sess{%requestMs}.burning-session` and stored at `.burning` folder relative to the current working dir.
 It is a JSON file with a bunch of objects.
 Each object will have an `type` key that identifies what it is and will help to know what is the anothers properties of this object.

+### Common Properties

+All types are fulfilled with some default properties:

+* **type** (*string*): the type name;

 ### Types

 #### initialize